maxhbr/LDBcollector/README.md

 This is all work in progress and subject to continuous improvement.
 In particular, ScanCode identifications and ScanCode matching is used to validate the dataset and synchronize the different data sets.

-Please note, that the {metæffekt}-universe as displayed in this repository is a converted, reduced dataset from a more extensive internal representation.
-The internal representation models licenses explicitly and is used to deterministic license matching based on evidences and patterns.
+Please note that the {metæffekt}-universe as displayed in this repository is a converted, reduced dataset from a more extensive internal representation.
+The internal representation models licenses explicitly and is used for deterministic license matching based on evidences and patterns.

 The internal representation (and therefore the content shown here) is based on SPDX and ScanCode.